SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/tenant-sla-monitoring.md

 ### Prerequisites

-The Management tenant needs to be subscribed to the application “Tenant-sla-monitoring” to see any monitoring results.
+The Management tenant needs to be subscribed to the application "Tenant-sla-monitoring" to see any monitoring results.

 ![Sla-monitoring subscribe](/images/users-guide/sla-monitoring/sla-subscribe.png)